openhab/openhab-addons/bundles/org.openhab.binding.pihole/README.md

 # Pi-hole Binding

-The Pi-hole Binding is a bridge between OpenHAB and Pi-hole, enabling users to integrate Pi-hole statistics and controls into their home automation setup.
+The Pi-hole Binding is a bridge between openHAB and Pi-hole, enabling users to integrate Pi-hole statistics and controls into their home automation setup.
 Pi-hole is a DNS-based ad blocker that can run on a variety of platforms, including Raspberry Pi.

 Pi-hole is a powerful network-level advertisement and internet tracker blocking application.
 By intercepting DNS requests, it can prevent unwanted content from being displayed on devices connected to your network.